Ian-Gilbert/Arduino-Alarm-Clock/README.md

 ### Known Issues
 - When snooze is on, the alarm on light should flash to distinguish it from the normal alarm.
 It doesn't because I haven't told it to yet.
 This will change.
 - I haven't figured out how to read the current alarm time from the DS3231 registers.
 I implemented a temporary fix so everything still works, but I would like to solve this.
 - The brightness of the seven-segment displays is a little inconsistent.
-Not a huge deal, but esspecially if I want to start varying the brightness, fixing this would be nice.
+Not a huge deal, but fixing this would be nice.
 Not entirely sure it's possible though.